allegient-labs/bootcamp-refactoring/README.md

 ## Step 3 - Code Cleanup
 Now we've got a lot of unnecessary code.
 Let's clean it up.

-1. You will now have an item in every case, so remove the `quality` and `daysRemaining` attributes from `GildedRose` and simply forward all public API methods to the item instance.
+1. You will now have an item in every case, so remove the `name`, `quality` and `daysRemaining` attributes from `GildedRose` and simply forward all public API methods to the item instance.
-2. Move the `switch` statement out of the `initialize` method...make a new method `private Item forName(String name)` that will return the proper item instance for each name.
-Call this new method in the `initialize` method
+2. Move the `switch` statement out of the constructor...make a new method `private Item forName(String name)` that will return the proper item instance for each name.
+Call this new method in the constructor

 Discussion Points:
 1. The code in `GildedRose` should now be very clear and easy to understand.
 We can now see that `GildedRose` has become a middleman